 While the Community Police Commission is only advisory, it’s a permanent and official voice for community members, many of whom say they’ve felt forced to stay on the sidelines.

-The panel will consist of 11 or 15 members, which includes one member of the Seattle Police Officer’s Guild and one member of the Seattle Police Management Association.
+Seeking new members The panel will consist of 11 or 15 members, which includes one member of the Seattle Police Officer’s Guild and one member of the Seattle Police Management Association.
 The rest will represent a cross section of Seattle.

 The group will have a dedicated staff member from the city, access to SPD records and the ability to issue public reports.
 The group could even issue recommendations on how to implement reforms required from the city and DOJ’s settlement agreement.